Customs requirements, duties and VAT you must pay to export goods to a third country outside the EU.

 Inward processing (IP)

-You need to be authorised by HMRC to use IP.
-Each time you enter goods for IP you’ll need to complete form C99.
+You must be authorised by HMRC to use IP.
+Each time you enter goods for IP you must complete a Bill of Discharge.

-This relief may be used if you’re re-importing goods that have previously been exported from the EU for processing in a third country (a country outside the EU).
-It enables you to pay import duties on the value added to the goods in the third country instead of the full value of the goods.
-You need to be authorised by HMRC to claim OPR.
-See the guide on outward processing relief (OPR).
+OPR may be used if you’re re-importing goods that have previously been exported from the EU for processing in a third country.
+It lets you to pay import duties on the value added to the goods in the third country instead of the full value of the goods.
+You must be authorised by HMRC to claim OPR.

 Community system of duty reliefs (CSDR)

 CSDR is the name for a group of reliefs that promote culture and science.
-You need to keep records to claim relief on a variety of goods including charity goods, museum exhibits, research equipment and trade samples.
+You must keep records to claim relief on a variety of goods including:

 Preferential trade agreements

-If you are exporting to a third country, which has a preferential trade agreement in place with the EU, you need to provide your customer with proof of the origin of the products in order to support the claim to preference at the time of importation.
-You must normally complete form EUR1.
-However, if the value of the goods is below a specified value, you can include the origin declaration on an invoice.
-To find out more about how trade preferences work, see the guide on importing and exporting using trade preferences.
+If you’re exporting to a third country, which has a preferential trade agreement in place with the EU, you must provide your customer with proof of the origin of the products to support the claim to preference at the time of importation.
+You normally need to complete form EUR1.
+If the value of the goods is below a specified value, you can include the origin declaration on an invoice.

 You can also apply to become approved to make your own preferential origin declarations on invoices for consignments of any value.
 Read about European Community preferences: export procedures in Notice 827.

 Many Arab countries require exporters to supply an Arab-British Certificate of Origin with each shipment of goods.
 The certificate must be authorised by the Arab-British Chamber of Commerce, who work with chambers of commerce countrywide.
-You will need to allow sufficient time for this procedure.
-Read about the Arab-British Certificate of Origin on the London Chamber of Commerce website.
+You’ll need to allow enough time for this procedure.

 This is a summary of the declarations and other paperwork you’ll need to complete before your goods are exported, as well as other types of documents you may need for exports to specific countries.

-Most export declarations (99.98 per cent) are now submitted electronically to CHIEF.
+Most export declarations (99.98%) are now submitted electronically to CHIEF.

-A paper Single Administrative Document (SAD) known as a C88/ESS may be used exceptionally for some exports from the UK.
-This should be submitted to Customs (National Clearance Hub) for manual input into CHIEF.
+In exceptional cases, paper Single Administrative Document (SAD) known as a C88/ESS can be used for some exports from the UK.
+This should be submitted to the National Clearance Hub for manual input into CHIEF.
 These declarations will take longer to process and clear than those submitted electronically to CHIEF.